prajwalnagaraja07/Udacity-Project-2/starter_files/README.md

 # Microsoft-Azure-Machine-Learning-Engineer-Udacity-Project-2

-*TODO:* The project includes an AutoML model setup on the Bank Marketing Dataset as part of this project, deployed the best model that resulted from the run as a RESTful API Webservice, used endpoints to communicate with the deployed model in ML studio, and finally automated pipelines to enhance machine learning operations.
+The project includes an AutoML model setup on the Bank Marketing Dataset as part of this project, deployed the best model that resulted from the run as a RESTful API Webservice, used endpoints to communicate with the deployed model in ML studio, and finally automated pipelines to enhance machine learning operations.

 ## Architectural Diagram